hichana/fdna/RFP.md

 - register example NFT projects to nft catalog, mint user1 demo NFTs
     - make six of them, cats, dogs, apples, oranges, black, white
         - make tx to give user1 some nfts from each
-            - steps to swap out name from ExampleNFT.cdc
+            -x steps to swap out name from ExampleNFT.cdc
                 - cmd d all the instances of contract name
                 - change metadata standard supplied data
                 - cmd d all storage path handles
                 - change minter storage path
+            - now mint nfts to exmaple user and register cats to nft catalog
+            - now add rest of contracts with same setup in script